High-Speed DSL Internet Access

 I can't get online.
 What do I do?

-Dry copper DSL questions
+Dry DSL questions

 Will my home alarm system work with dry DSL service?